 Recommended sauce pairing: Brown butter and sage with toasted walnuts or pecans

 Thoughts: This honey roasted pumpkin ravioli is really, really sweet.
 It could practically pass for dessert, thanks to all the fragrant and warming spices and the creaminess of the ricotta.
 I imagine it’d pair well with a brown butter sage sauce and some toasted nuts to bring more textural elements to the table.
-Honestly, though, if you wanted to fully commit to dessert, I could foresee this drizzled with a cinnamon-spiced glaze.
+Honestly, though, if you wanted to fully commit to dessert, I could foresee this drizzled with a cinnamon-spiced glaze or toasted marshmallow fluff.
 I mean, people have already been making gnocchi cinnamon rolls—why not add ravioli to the mix?